 Finally, we perform the following test to validate our derived cosmological measurements \citep[see also][]{Loureiro2019}.
 This test is described as follows.
 In the case that we have a diagonal covariance matrix, we are able to construct a vector

-which is the normalised residuals \citep{andrae2010dos}, with \(\mathds O\) the diagonal matrix that includes the square root of the variances, \(\bm d\) the data vector, and \(\bm t\) the theory vector.
-According to \citep{andrae2010dos}, the residuals are described by a standard normal distribution if the model given in \(\bm t\) represents the data and the errors are known exactly.
-Nonetheless, the errors are usually estimated from the limited number of samples provided by the experiments and the residual distribution is therefore given by a \(t\)-Student distribution, which approaches the Gaussian as the number of samples increase.
-Hence, if the residuals are described by a standard distribution, we can either infer that we found the `true' model, or that the data are not good enough to show any model preference.
+which is the normalised residuals, with \(\mathsf O\) the diagonal matrix constituted of the square root of the variances, \(\bm d\) the data vector, and \(\bm t\) the theory vector.
+Following e.g.\ \citet{andrae2010dos}, we note that the residuals are described by a standard normal distribution if the model given by \(\bm t\) represents the data and the errors are known exactly.
+Nonetheless, the errors are usually estimated from the limited number of samples provided by the experiments and the residual distribution is therefore given by the Student's \(t\)-distribution, which approaches the standardised Gaussian as the number of samples increases.
+Hence, if the residuals are described by a standard distribution, we can either infer that either we found the correct model, or that the data are not good enough to show any model preference.
 On the other hand, the residual distribution deviates from Gaussianity, then the model is ruled out.

 In the realistic scenario, we know that the errors are correlated and the covariance matrix is no more diagonal.
 However, we can diagonalise it as